libsdl-org/SDL/docs/README-n3ds.md

 -   SDL2main should be used to ensure ROMFS is enabled.
 -   By default, the extra L2 cache and higher clock speeds of the New 2/3DS lineup are enabled.
 If you wish to turn it off, use `osSetSpeedupEnable(false)` in your main function.
 -   `SDL_GetBasePath` returns the romfs root instead of the executable's directory.
+-   The Nintendo 3DS uses a cooperative threading model on a single core, meaning a thread will never yield unless done manually through the `SDL_Delay` functions, or blocking waits (`SDL_LockMutex`, `SDL_SemWait`, `SDL_CondWait`, `SDL_WaitThread`).
+To avoid starving other threads, `SDL_SemTryWait` and `SDL_SemWaitTimeout` will yield if they fail to acquire the semaphore, see https://github.com/libsdl-org/SDL/pull/6776 for more information.